City Baking Guide

 How Flagstaff Altitude Changes Baking

-At around 6,909 feet, gases expand quickly and can outrun structure set in cakes and quick breads if leavening is too high.
+At around 6,909 feet, gas expansion is strong enough to outrun structure set quickly in cakes, muffins, and quick breads if leavening is left too high.

 Common Flagstaff Baking Mistakes

-• Using sea-level proof schedules at nearly 7,000 feet and baking over-expanded dough.
+• Using sea-level proof schedules at nearly 7,000 feet and loading dough after it has already expanded past the sweet spot.

 • Leaving sugar and leavening untouched in formulas already prone to rapid rise.